romanofoti/ds_blog/_posts/2017-5-18-style_transfer.md

 ### Applying the Transfer

-Here is the last step, that is, putting everything together and iteratively build an image that combines the style of the style image with the content of the content image.
+Here is the last step, that is, putting everything together and iteratively building an image that combines the style of the style image with the content of the content image.

 For this step, it is necessary to define the number of iterations (no recipe for it, just enough so that the model converges), the ratio between content and style in the image, the weights to be applied to each style (and/or content) layer and a set of objects necessary to feed the optimizer.
 Then, the model is ready to run!